echasnovski/pdqr/README.md

 # This is equivalent to `new_p(1:4, "discrete")`
 (p_dis <- as_p(d_dis))
-#> Cumulative distribution function with finite number of values
+#> Cumulative distribution function of discrete type
 #> Support: [1, 4] (4 elements)
 meta_x_tbl(p_dis)
 #>   x prob cumprob